Discover more from The Mill

-Residents wanted 'low traffic' streets.
+Residents asked for 'low traffic' streets.
 They got a neighbourhood war

 Inside the bitter row that has divided Levenshulme